Reducing Marketplace Interference Bias Via Shadow Prices: The Standard Estimator and Interference Bias

-Our example exhibits contention since the arrival rate of the highest-value supply $\pi_1=1$ is less than the arrival rate of demand $\lambda_1=1.5$ under global control (and much less than the demand arrival rate under global treatment).
+We illustrate Theorem~\ref{thm:rct-overestimate} through a running example, visualized in Figure~\ref{fig:example-setup}.
+Consider a {bipartite matching} setting with one demand type ($n_d=1$), with arrival rate $\lambda_1=1.5$ under control, and $\lambda_1+\beta=5.5$ under treatment.
+Additionally, we have six supply types ($n_s=6$), with $\pi_j=1$ and $v_{1,j}=2^{(2-j)}$ for each supply type $j$.
+Our example exhibits contention since the arrival rate of the highest-value supply $\pi_1=1$ is less than the arrival rate of demand $\lambda_1=1.5$ under control (and much less than under treatment).
 As a result, the function $\lambda \to \Phi(\lambda, \bm{\pi})$ is strictly concave.
-We plot this function in Figure~\ref{fig:rct-bias}, noting that the true global treatment effect $\Delta$ is given by the difference in the function's value at $\lambda_1+\beta$ (global treatment) and its value at $\lambda_1$ (global control).
+We plot this function in Figure~\ref{fig:example-function}, noting that the true global treatment effect $\Delta$ equals the difference in the function's value at $\lambda_1+\beta$ (global treatment) and its value at $\lambda_1$ (global control).

-In an experimental setting, we cannot simultaneously evaluate the system value under both global control and global treatment, and we therefore resort to evaluating the value function at an intermediate state where $\lambda=\lambda_1+\rho\beta$ (in this case we assume $\rho=0.5$).
+In an experimental setting, we cannot simultaneously evaluate the system value under both global control and global treatment; we can only evaluate the value function at an intermediate state where $\lambda=\lambda_1+\rho\beta$ (in this case we assume $\rho=0.5$).
 Then, according to Proposition~\ref{prop:infinite-horizon-limit-rct}, the RCT estimator constructs a linear approximation of the value function, defined using two points: the observed system value in the experiment state, and the known system value of 0 when demand is 0 (the origin).
 Figure~\ref{fig:rct-bias} shows this linear approximation, which corresponds to the RCT estimator, as a dashed line.
-Readers will clearly see that the dashed line is not a particularly good approximation of the solid line.
-As a result, it simultaneously \emph{underestimates} the system value under global control ($\bar{v}^*\lambda_1\le \Psi(0)$) while \emph{overestimating} the system value under global treatment ($\bar{v}^*(\lambda_1+\beta)\ge \Psi(1)$).
-As a result, the RCT estimator is necessarily biased, and significantly so when the concavity of the value function is more pronounced.
+Clearly, the dashed line is not a particularly good approximation of the solid line{:} it simultaneously \emph{underestimates} the system value under global control ($\bar{v}^*\lambda_1\le \Psi(0)$) while \emph{overestimating} the system value under global treatment ($\bar{v}^*(\lambda_1+\beta)\ge \Psi(1)$).
+As a result, the RCT estimator is biased, and significantly so when the concavity of the value function is more pronounced.
 In the different context of choice-based marketplaces, \cite{li2022interference} show an equivalent result to Theorem~\ref{thm:rct-overestimate} establishing the persistent overestimation behavior of standard estimators.